Janda Baik: Foundation and etymology

-Villagers in front of Janda Baik's first mosque, in 1933.
-Haji Yasir (in black) was one of the three original settlers of the village.
+Villagers in front of Janda Baik's first mosque in 1933.
+Haji Yasir (in black) was one of the three original founders.

-Before Janda Baik was founded in 1930, the area was primarily inhabited by Orang Asli tribes.
-The village was founded when some residents moved from Bentong to an area with a higher elevation due to the 1926 floods that affected Bentong and other low elevation areas.
-The earliest founders for this village are Haji Deris, Haji Kadir, and Haji Yasir, who built a hut and stayed in the area for almost a week before others start to populate the area.
-The village was originally given the name Kampung Tiga Haji to refer to the three early settlers.
+Prior to its establishment in 1930, the area was primarily inhabited by Orang Asli indigenous tribes.
+The village was founded when floodwaters devastated Bentong in 1926, prompting several families to move to higher ground.
+The early pioneers—Haji Deris, Haji Kadir, and Haji Yasir—built a temporary hut and resided in the area for nearly a week before other settlers joined them.
+The settlement was initially named Kampung Tiga Haji in honor of its three founders.

-The rising population in Janda Baik caught the attention of Abu Bakar of Pahang, the Sultan of Pahang, who first visited the village in 1932.
-The Sultan disliked the village's name and asked for it to be changed.
+The growing settlement attracted the attention of Sultan Abu Bakar of Pahang, who first visited the village in 1932.
+The Sultan expressed dissatisfaction with the name Kampung Tiga Haji and requested a change.

-An argument between the Orang Asli chief Tok Batin Wok and his wife Siah caused both to separate for a month before they reconciled.
-Four weeks later after their reconciliation, Bentong district officer Henry Peacock suggested that the name should be changed to Janda Baik, as janda in Malay means "divorcee" (or "widow") and baik refers to the relationship between Orang Asli chief Tok Batin Wok and his wife Siah, which improved since they reunited.
-The village was officially renamed to Janda Baik on 19 September 1936.
+According to local accounts, a dispute between the Orang Asli chief, Tok Batin Wok, and his wife, Siah, led to a month-long separation.
+Following their reconciliation, Bentong District Officer Henry Peacock suggested renaming the village "Janda Baik" (literally "good divorcee" or "reconciled widow" in Malay), referencing the mended relationship between the chief and his wife.
+The village was officially renamed Janda Baik on 19 September 1936.
+An alternative folk etymology attributes the name to an act of kindness by a local widow who treated injured Pahang soldiers returning from the Selangor Civil War.

-Another reason Janda Baik was chosen as the village name is that a widow had helped treat the injured Pahang army returning to their base in Pahang when they fought in the civil war in Selangor.
-She offered medicine to treat the injured people.
-Because of this, the village was given the name Janda Baik to honor her kindness, where janda and baik respectively mean "widow" (or "divorcee") and "good" in the Malay language.

-In the village, there used to be an island called Pulau Santap that was located in the middle of the big stream that ran through it.
-It was used by the Sultan of Pahang as resting place; the word santap refers to eating in Malay language.
-The island eroded due to development in the area.
+The village formerly featured an islet named Pulau Santap in the middle of a large stream running through the settlement.
+It was used as a royal picnic site by the Sultan of Pahang (the royal honorific santap refers to dining).
+The islet eventually eroded due to riverbank development.